How to spot fake emails and texts

 However, you can never be completely sure as the sender email address can easily be faked and therefore look like an official address from the Danish Customs and Tax Administration.

-You should never click on links if you are unsure whether an email is from us.
-Instead, you should open up a browser, go to www.skat.dk and continue from there.
+You should never click on links if you are unsure whether an email is from Skatteforvaltningen/the Customs and Tax Administration.
+Instead, you should open a browser, go to skat.dk and continue from there.
 You can write us a message and see your tax information on our website.

 We have listed our various websites below.